brewpeople/brewslave/libs/GasBurnerControl/README.md

 `GBC_STARTING` state, I was not sure how long it takes to unlock/dejam, a small delay after each dejam attempt is included in the code.

+This state is somewhat a linear state machine on its own realized in the private function `_dejam(unsigned int delay_s)`.
+* Wait pre dejam time (0 s after power-up, 60 s after failed ignition, or 10 s for conescutive dejam attempts)
+* Press reset button
+* Wait for `DEJAM_DURATION`
+* Release reset button
+* Wait for `POST_DEJAM_DELAY`
+I refrained from naming these substates.

 If this dejam attempt was not successful as well as if the lock/jam occured after ignition was running for some time, the next dejam attempt occurs only after "approx. 60 s" in line with the datasheet information.
 If unsuccessful,